ppj/robot/design_notes.md

     - tell whether a Cell is available
       - within boundary, AND
       - empty
-    - put a given Robot in its empty Cell
+    - put a given Robot in its available Cell
-    - tell a Cell to vacate itself
+    - reports the details given a robot name
+    - returns a robot given a name

   ### Cell
     - with the following attributes